A psalm of David.

 ‘God’s willingness to care for us by pasturing us in the appropriate places (i.e., meeting our every need, generously protecting us and benefiting us) is evident to those who are familiar with the psalm.
 And, of course, the psalmist knew well what very few modern readers know, that sheep are probably among the dumbest animals ever to walk on our planet.
 Despite the verb that comes to us in English from this occupation, one does not easily “herd” sheep.
 Our guess is that this frequent analogy in Scripture was not intended to flatter us!
 Rather, it serves as a constant reminder as to how greatly we need the great Shepherd’s tender, loving care.’
 (Fee & Stuart, How To Reach The Bible For All Its Worth, p213)

-Ps 23:1 A psalm of David.
-The LORD is my shepherd, I shall not be in want.
+23:1 The LORD is my shepherd,

 Elizabeth Elliot has told the story of a little girl who was very ill but who had learned to recite the 23rd Psalm on her fingers.
 Starting with her little finger, she would grab a finger as she said each word of ‘The Lord is my shepherd.’
 As she said the word ‘shepherd’, she would clasp her thumb in recognition of the care God has for her.
 One morning, after a long and hard fight against her disease, the little girl was found dead.
 One hand was clasped around the other thumb.
 The Lord is her shepherd.
 He has made her lie down in green pastures.
 He has led her to quiet waters.
 Surely she will dwell in the house of the Lord forever.